Below are brief explanations of common attributes given to saints to identify them in art. (This page is constantly

 Saint Jerome’s major identifier is his tamed lion, whom he allegedly met while living in the wilderness, and will typically have a red cardinal’s hat on or near him.

 St. John the Baptist

 A popular subject among Renaissance artists is St. John the Baptist.
 St. John the Baptist was believed to be Jesus’ cousin; his epithet derived from his role in Jesus’ baptism.
-Generally, St. John is recognizable via his animal hair tunic, his reed or processional cross, and his untamed hair.
+Generally, St. John is recognizable via his animal hair tunic, his reed or processional cross, his untamed hair, and/or his scroll.
 He is also generally depicted as younger, emaciated, and disheveled.
 In fact, St. John the Baptist is one of the only saints depicted in art as a child: